0xSnowflakeXD/windows-utilities/README.md

 # Welcome to Windows Utilities
 **ABANDONED!**.
-Feel free copying, selling this batch script until we revive!
+Feel free copying, selling this batch script (of course, **NO FREAKING TRANSLATION**) until we get back there and revive it!
-In order to revive this project, please contact Henry133#2436 (Discord).
-Revive like the Stalin!
+In order to revive this project, please contact Henry133#2436 (henry133.dev with the new username feature) (Discord).

 A small collection of Windows utilities that have been designed to reduce the time for you to find a Windows function!
 An API also coming soon so you can make your additional scripts for more function for program!